anaGianno/client-file-router/README.md

 ## Features
 - Detects, categorizes, and transfers recognized client files from download folder to matched directory
 - Transfer unrecognized client files to a new folder in given category
-- Combine related client files into one folder
+- Merge related client files into one folder
 - Separate client files from an existing folder to new folder
 - Transfer existing client folder
 - Rename existing client folder